ceschini/memcached/science/mestrado/CLIP/papers/clip-paper.md

 The key aspect that I should try to understand is the contrastive learning technique that allowed the image and text embeddings to share a common space.

+"A simplified version of ConVIRT trained from scratch, which we call CLIP, for **Contrastive Language-Image Pre-training**, is an efficient method of learning from natural language supervision."